alexmanrique/blog/_posts/2020-10-01-no-such-method-error.md

 ![dist files]({{ site.baseurl }}/images/nosuchmethoderror4.png)
 {: refdef}

-If we come back to the dependency tree we won't see red lines anymore, neither with the maven dependency plugin.
+After setting the dependency in the pom file If we come back to the dependency tree we won't see red lines anymore, neither in the maven dependency plugin.

 {:refdef: style="text-align: center;"}
 ![dist files]({{ site.baseurl }}/images/nosuchmethoderror5.png)